Rundstrecken Challenge Nürburgring

 On the Nordschleife, 15 laps of 20.832 km have to be run, for 312 km overall (longer than an F1 race).
 Due to being an amateur event without practise, the first (warm up) lap, the last (cool down) and two laps in between for a pit stop are not timed, unless a generous maximum time is exceeded.
 Of the remaining 11 laps, 9 are run at full speed (like a special stage in rallying), with each second counting as one penalty point.
 Two laps have to be done at a given time similar to a liaison stage in rallying.
 If the tolerance of +/- 2 seconds is exceeded, each second counts tenfold, so some discipline and precision is required.
 In wet conditions, these laps can decide the winners, as they can add a significant amount of penalty points to the tally.

+Since 2012, the final round is the Schwedenkreuz 3h, which unlike the other rounds, is a 3 hour race with a rolling start, and cars racing each other for positions, rather than a time trial.

 The entry fee is about 400 Euro.
 As in rallying, a co-driver can be on board, a quite unique possibility to take a passenger within a circuit racing contest.
 Also, those two drivers can share a drive, which reduces costs for amateurs.

 Championship points are awarded according to amateur rules, depending on the number of entrants in the same class.
-There are also an entry level "Light" classes with fewer laps, focusing on regularity, and a separate championship.
+There are also an entry-level "Light" classes with fewer laps, focusing on regularity, and a separate championship.

-2006 Calendar

-For this season, no event on the Circuit de Spa-Francorchamps could be arranged due to construction work there.
-On the other hand, the Nordschleife is used 7 times, and the GP track only once.
-During the 24h race weekend, parts of the GP track are connected to the 20.8 km Nordschleife for a 25.3 km track.